 The COZMIC FUZZBALL pedal starts with the same circuit as the acclaimed Crunch Transparent Overdrive, though you’d never know it.
 THE COZMIC FUZZBALL enters our line-up with the addition of a transistor that can be overdriven for that sweet fuzz and a clipping stage that adds distortion even when the pedal isn’t driven to fuzz-land.
 The COZMIC FUZZBALL is suitable for both guitar and bass.

 Attack: This controls strength of the signal hitting the transistor; more attack = more fuzz and sustain, at the lower end with low output pickups the effect is mild distortion/overdrive.
 As you bring up the attack the distortion gets stronger.
 Soon you will hear fuzz starting to layer in.
 Pin the Attack and you are in fuzz-land.
 The output of your pickups will have a significant effect on how much fuzz is generated (as will your guitar’s volume pot).
-Bass Players, start with the Attack at 9 o'clock and go from there.
+Bass Players, start with the Attack near minimum and go from there.

 Tone: this is a variable high pass filter; the left side of the range is more for bass guitar, the right for both bass and guitar.